Expressions Hair Design v. Schneiderman

 Expressions Hair Design v.
-Schneiderman, 581 U.S. ___ (2017), was a United States Supreme Court decision that held that price controls, when used to prohibit the communication of prices of goods with regards to a surcharge, was a regulation of speech and required an analysis of the First Amendment's protections for freedom of speech.
+Schneiderman, 581 U.S. 37 (2017), was a United States Supreme Court decision that held that price controls, when used to prohibit the communication of prices of goods with regard to a surcharge, was a regulation of speech and required an analysis of the First Amendment's protections for freedom of speech.

 In a five-Justice majority, Chief Justice John Roberts, joined by Associate Justices Kennedy, Thomas, Ginsburg, and Kagan, wrote that, "In regulating the communication of prices rather than prices themselves," the law in question "regulates speech."

 Background

 In contracting with credit card companies, retailers are typically assessed a fee whenever a credit card is used.
 In order to compensate for these losses in revenue, merchants are given two options: either charge the customer a surcharge based on their use of credit cards, or provide a discount to customers paying with cash.
 In regards to the former option—charging the customer a surcharge—the New York Legislature enacted a law, §518, which banned this practice, in that, "[n]o seller in any sales transaction may impose a surcharge on a holder who elects to use a credit card in lieu of payment by cash, check, or similar means."
 Additionally, the New York Legislature was not the only legislative body which had banned surcharges before.
 Congress passed a law in 1981 that banned the use of surcharges in pricing goods, but this ban expired in 1984.

 The Attorney General of New York, Eric Schneiderman, argued that because price controls prohibit conduct, but not speech, then there is no reasonable claim to a violation of free speech.
 On January 10, 2017, one-hour of oral arguments were heard, where Deepak Gupta appeared for the hairdressers, an assistant to the Solicitor General of the United States appeared as an amicus curiae is support of neither party, and a deputy solicitor general of New York appeared for that state.